With College On Hold & Jobs Scarce, Gen Z Consulting Is Booming

 “Unfortunately, due to COVID happening, a lot of peoples’ offers got rescinded, a lot of people were thinking about taking a gap year because a lot of schools aren’t being very good about room and board,” says Maia Ervin, chief of staff at JUV Consulting.
 JUV is the biggest and most popular Gen Z consulting agency — it’s entirely run by people under 24 and it’s worked with brands like VSCO and Jansport.
 According to Ervin, the company got twice as many applicants this summer.
 “The interest was very high and I hate the fact that it was very high due to the pandemic.”

 So, what kind of work is Gen Z consulting, actually?
 Ervin admits, “We get a lot of TikTok inquiries.”
 But mostly, JUV places consultants with brands, companies, and teams looking to understand Gen Z. They want insight into the data collected about young people, they want to know how to use certain social media platforms, and they want more information about Gen Z's interests.
-Sandra Salvaterra, 20, works on JUV’s creative team and while her days have been full of meetings and emails, she feels confident she’s doing more than just giving big companies the tools they need to squeeze money out of her generational peers: “Not only do we want people to understand us, we want them to understand us so they can empower us, so they aren’t just using us as a marketing ploy or just another target audience.
+Sandra Salvatierra, 20, works on JUV’s creative team and while her days have been full of meetings and emails, she feels confident she’s doing more than just giving big companies the tools they need to squeeze money out of her generational peers: “Not only do we want people to understand us, we want them to understand us so they can empower us, so they aren’t just using us as a marketing ploy or just another target audience.
 We’re people, at the end of the day, and people deserve to be understood.”

 Advertisement

-Part of the appeal for applicants is that Gen Z consulting is a good way to build a resume, because it’s an experience that’s likely to translate to a lot of different fields.
+Part of the appeal for applicants is that Gen Z consulting is a good way to build a resume because it’s an experience that’s likely to translate to a lot of different fields.
 It’s a great starting off point for someone taking a gap year or skipping college that wants to eventually become an entrepreneur or pursue any kind of creative career.

 If there’s such a thing as a Gen Z consulting veteran, Connor Blakley is it: He started a Gen Z consulting agency, YouthLogic, when he was just 15 and says it’s a suitable career path for young people looking to become entrepreneurs.
 He’s gotten a lot of cold emails from people asking him about his work, especially now that COVID-19 has disrupted both the school year and post-graduate hiring cycle.